MTTGIT19/ClassiPY/README.md

 ```
 ## Directions
 Each Classipy script runs from it's current directory and outputs to the desktop.
 Therefore place the script into your folder with screenshots.
-I you'd like you can edit the files to hardcode different directories.
+If you'd like you can edit the files to make the directories different and/or hardcoded.

 That's it!
 Just remember to make the file executable.
 ## Usage